Clement-W/bicycle-counter/README.md

 ### Configure the training job

 To follow this part, we assume you installed the required libraries to train an object detection neural net with the tensorflow 2 object detection API.
-If not, just follow the instructions [here](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html).
+If not, follow the instructions [here](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html).
 If you don't plan to train the model, you don't need to install these libraries.

 #### The training workspace